TimMcN/LasConverter/README.md

 # LasConverter
-Converts LAS/LAZ Files (LIDAR data) to DSM/DEMs.
+Generates DSM/DEMs from LAS/LAZ Files.
 Output can be clipped with a shapefile (KML/SHP/GeoJson) Input and output EPSGS can be specified as their number codes where neccessary